Multiplicative preprojective algebras are 2-Calabi-Yau: Local structure of multiplicative quiver varieties and moduli spaces attached to 2-Calabi--Yau algebras

 We are interested rather in the ordinary representation moduli scheme of $A$, possibly using a nonzero stability condition.
-In this case, the theorem will imply that the formal neighborhood of this scheme at $M$ will be isomorphic to that of the corresponding quiver variety.
+In this case, Theorem \ref{thm: VdB-CalabiYau} will imply that, when $A$ is $2$-Calabi--Yau the formal neighborhood of this scheme at $M$ will be isomorphic to that of the corresponding quiver variety.

-To prove this, we use the following mild generalisation of \cite[Theorem 6.3]{Bocklandt}.
-We will be interested in pairs of a formal scheme and a Lie algebra acting on it, with the obvious product structure.
-Let $\Delta:= \operatorname{Spf} k[\![z]\!]$ denote the formal disc, and let $k \cdot \partial_z$ denote the one-dimensional Lie algebra of constant vector fields on $\Delta$.
+To prove this, we use the following generalization of \cite[Theorem 6.3]{Bocklandt}, describing the general structure of these schemes whenever $A$ is an algebra with $\End_A(M)$ semisimple.
+Given (formal) schemes $X$, $Y$ with actions by a group $G$, write $X \times^G Y := (X \times Y)/\!/G$ using the diagonal action.